datts68/docCertTutorial/README.md

 After install MetaMask, connect to your private blockchain network (custome RPC).
 Make sure your balance have got a little Ether.

 ----
-Now, go to web application: http://localhost:8080
+Now we can serve our web application on http://localhost:8080

 <img src="https://github.com/datts68/ether-doc-cert/blob/master/images/ether-doc-cert-00.png">